Douglas-Gray/CarDealership/README.md

 # CarDealership
-C# + SQL implementation for a CarDealership
+C# + SQL implementation for a CarDealership Basic CRUD application